Marketing Strategies and Digital Mental Healthcare Consumption in Guangxi, China: The Mediating Role of Customer Perception and Digital Technology

 Abstract

-Background and Aim: Chinese mental healthcare providers increasingly adopt digital technologies to address mental distress.
-This study examines how marketing strategies influence digital mental healthcare consumption among young adults (18-25) in Guangxi, China, focusing on the mediating roles of customer perception and digital technology.
+Background and Aim: The increasing adoption of digital technologies in mental healthcare has transformed the delivery and accessibility of psychological support services in China.
+Young adults, particularly those aged 18–25, have become major users of digital mental healthcare platforms, including mobile applications and web-based counseling services.
+This study examines how marketing strategies influence digital mental healthcare consumption among young adults in Guangxi, China, with particular emphasis on the mediating roles of customer perception and digital technology.

 Article Details